|First posted 3/22/2008; updated 10/4/2020.|

 “In retrospect, it’s easy to see why Pearl Jam clicked with a mass audience – they weren’t as metallic as Alice in Chains or Soundgarden, and of Seattle’s Big Four, their sound owed the greatest debt to classic rock.”
 SH “Pearl Jam’s rhythm section links the majestic brawn of Led Zeppelin to the righteous fervor of the Who to the visceral, distorted, frayed-nerve guitar attack that made Seattle famous.”
 TM Ten embraces “the structured guitar work of Jimi Hendrix over Nirvana's buzz saw leads.”
 RV Pearl Jam’s album was marked by Eddie Vedder’s “urgent, highly distinctive timbre” GW and “shaky, agonized growl” RS not to mention “intricately arranged guitar textures and expansive harmonic vocabulary.”
 SH

 “Though they rock hard, Pearl Jam is too anti-star to swagger, too self-aware to puncture the album’s air of gravity.”
 SH They tackle “weighty topics – abortion, homelessness, childhood traumas, gun violence, rigorous introspection – with an earnest zeal unmatched since mid-‘80s U2, whose anthemic sound they frequently strive for.”
-SH “Vedder’s “stories don’t always unfold in linear fashion or end with a tidy summary,” TM but as McCready said of Vedder, “He’s a man full of conviction.
+SH “Vedder’s impressionistic lyrics often make their greatest impact through the passionate commitment of his delivery rather than concrete meaning.”
+SH “His stories don’t always unfold in linear fashion or end with a tidy summary.”
+TM As McCready said of Vedder, “He’s a man full of conviction.
 That comes in his singing and writing, and hopefully our music backs that up.”
 GW

 “Virtually everything…on this rousing debut, goes straight for the jugular.”
 TM For example, Jeremy told the true story of “a seriously disturbed 16-year-old student at Richardson High School in Dallas, Texas, who had shot himself dead in front of his class.”
 TB Vedder combined the story of Jeremy Wade Delle with his memory of a San Diego junior high classmate who took a gun to school and went “on a shooting spree, though with less disastrous results.”
 TB It “gave voice to a generation of children ignored and abused.”
 RV The video won MTV’s award for Video of the Year.